SponsoredBuild your website with Vincony

 Key Points

-• Control orders imposed obligations on suspects — curfew, electronic tagging, reporting requirements, restrictions on association and communication
+• Control orders imposed obligations on suspects — curfew, electronic tagging, reporting requirements, and restrictions on association and communication

-• Non-derogating and derogating control orders
+• Non-derogating control orders (Home Secretary, court-supervised) and derogating control orders (court, requiring an ECHR derogation)

 Parts & Sections